 In essence, real estate professionals provide advice, advocacy, and negotiation-level services to the public.
 The real estate industry can be viewed a service business, that knows how to leverage the latest technologies, to deliver to most accurate and up-to-date real estate information to the public.

 To become a Michigan real estate salesperson, you must first obtain a Michigan real estate salesperson license.
-No prior experience is necessary, but you must be 18 years of age or older and fulfill the following:
+No prior experience is necessary, but you must be 18 years of age or older to test through PSI and fulfill the following:

 • Second: Submit a license application through LARA’s Michigan Bureau of Professional Licensing website located at [www.michigan.gov/icola] and follow all steps.
 If you need assistance with this process, you can call the Bureau at 517-241-9288.